yeoman/generator-webapp/docs/recipes/less.md

 # Setting up Less

-This is an easy way to set up Less, including integration with `watch` and LiveReload.
+This recipe shows how to set up compiling styles with Less.

 ## Steps